Distributional Inverse Homogenization: 2D Periodic Homogenization

 \section{2D Periodic Homogenization}

 In this section, we apply distributional inverse homogenization to problems in periodic homogenization.
-We first look at an i.i.d.. setup for periodic homogenization.
+We first look at a class of i.i.d. random microstructures generated via Voronoi tesselation in periodic homogenization.
 We then explore a practically relevant locally periodic Voronoi construction based on statistical copulas; we infer distributional information from spatially decorrelated measurements of bulk material properties.
 This section, together with Section~\ref{sec:stoch_hom}, addresses Contributions~\ref{con:C2} and~\ref{con:C4}.
 In what follows we use the terms ``Voronoi seed'' and ``nucleation sites'' interchangeably. \begin{remark} In conducting the experiments that follow, in this section~\ref{sec:2D_per_hom} and in Section~\ref{sec:stoch_hom}, nonconvexity is evidenced by the presence of occasional local minima.
 Studying the properties and reasons for the existence of such local minima is a problem of interest in its own right, but not one we focus on in this paper.
-To address nonconvexity, we perform five random restarts and return the outcome giving the lowest loss value (best data-fit) for the last $100$ iterations. \end{remark} \begin{remark} The off-diagonal element of the constant homogenized material field is typically on a different scale to the diagonal elements.
-Hence, when computing the data-fit loss we scale each component by the standard deviation of that component in the data set to equally weigh contributions from the three elements.
+To address nonconvexity, we perform five random restarts and return the outcome giving the lowest objective value (best data-fit) for the last $100$ iterations. \end{remark} \begin{remark} The off-diagonal element of the constant homogenized material field is typically on a different scale to the diagonal elements.
+Hence, when computing the data-fit objective we scale each component by the standard deviation of that component in the data set to equally weigh contributions from the three elements.
 This is done both for \eqref{eq:objective_per} and \eqref{eq:objective_stoch}. \end{remark}